slefevre-highlights/recaptcha/README.txt

 1. Enable reCAPTCHA and CAPTCHA modules in: admin/build/modules
-   Note: The reCAPTCHA module requires at least Captcha
-         version 3.x

 2. You'll now find a reCAPTCHA tab in the CAPTCHA administration page available at: